-In this second installment of this four-part series of four 75-minute webinars, Roger Dodd presents a completely integrated cross-examination system, with an emphasis on conducting cross-examination over Zoom, taught via learnable concrete principles.
+In this fourth installment of this four-part series of four 75-minute webinars, Roger Dodd presents a completely integrated cross-examination system, with an emphasis on conducting cross-examination over Zoom, taught via learnable concrete principles.
 In each webinar Roger illustrates key principles and techniques of cross-examination to implement at trial and at depositions (in-person or online).
 His examples are based on dozens of real-life examples.
 Even if you don’t take the whole series, you will immediately be able to put to use important cross examination skills that Roger shares.

 In HBO's new documentary, ‘Pee-wee as Himself,’ we learn that Paul Reubens was openly gay but after he became famous and adopted his alter ego “Pee-wee Herman” he hid his sexuality.